scottcorgan/deliver/README.md

 * `path` - the path, relative or an http url, of the file to server
 * `options`
   * `root` - set the root directory that holds the static files to serve
+  * `statusCode` - set the response status code.
+Overrides when proxying a remote file

 ## Run Tests